NOTE: A list of members of the Transition Task Force follows this release.

 FOR BROADCAST USE:

-A new Transition Task Force is focused on identifying and addressing the challenges students face as they move from high school to post-secondary education, training or the workforce.
+The Transition Task Force, whose work was focused on identifying and addressing the challenges students face as they move from high school to post-secondary education, training, or the workforce, released its recommendations today (June 21).

-- Duff Montgomerie (co-chair), deputy minister of Labour and Advanced Education
+- Duff Montgomerie (facilitator), deputy minister of Labour and Advanced Education

-- Sandra McKenzie (co-chair), deputy minister of Education and Early Childhood Development
+- Sandra McKenzie (facilitator), deputy minister of Education and Early Childhood Development

 - Cal Gosse, senior executive, IBM

-- Susan Ritchie, president, Nova Scotia School Board Association
+- Susan Ritchie, president, Nova Scotia School Boards Association

 - Lisa Doucet, superintendent, Tri-County Regional School Board

-- Diane Racette, superintendant, Conseil scolaire acadian provincial
+- Diane Racette, superintendant, Conseil scolaire acadien provincial

-- Andrea Noylander, teacher, Charles P. Allen High School and board chair, Black Educators Association
+- Andrea Noylander, teacher, Charles P. Allen High School and chair, Black Educators Association

 - Rosalind Penfound, vice-president, academic, Nova Scotia Community College